emaphp/eMapper/README.md

 License
 --------------
 <br/>
-This code is licensed under the BSD 2-Clause license.
+This code is licensed under the MIT license.